-The practice is rated as outstanding for the care of working age people (including those recently retired and students).
+The practice is rated as good for the care of working age people (including those recently retired and students).

-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - Rates of screening for bowel and breast cancer were similar or higher than the local and national averages.